T-AbdelAlim/CraniumPy/README.md

 ### Visualization
 After analysis, "Visualization" lets you show either the metrics/asymmetry view or a template comparison over the result mesh, never both at once, since they'd occupy the same space on the viewer.

-**Metrics** (cranial, default): draws the HC circumference ring (red), BPD span (blue), and OFD span (green) on the mesh, the same colours as the saved 2D figure, plus the frontal bossing construction (sellion, most-anterior forehead point, and the horizontal reference the angle was measured against).
+**Cranial Vault** - **Cranial Measurements** (default): draws the HC circumference ring (red), BPD span (blue), and OFD span (green) on the mesh, the same colours as the saved 2D figure, plus the frontal bossing construction (sellion, the forehead point at the same slice height as the HC ring, and the horizontal reference the angle was measured against).
+A toggle switches to **Cranial Asymmetry** - see below.
 The mesh goes semi-transparent while these are showing so a line running along the far side stays visible, and a panel over the viewer shows the numeric values.

+**Face & Forehead** - **Forehead Morphology** (default): the fitted-parabola contour, frontal-angle construction, and ridge/temporal region overlays, plus the same frontal bossing construction as above.
+A toggle switches to **Facial Asymmetry** - see below.

-**Asymmetry** (facial, default): tints the mesh with the same blue(dented in)/white/red(protruding out) heatmap as the saved 2D figure, with a colour scale bar over the viewer.
-Toggle to **Forehead Morphology** to see the fitted-parabola contour, frontal-angle construction, and ridge/temporal region overlays instead.
+**Asymmetry** (either target): tints the mesh with the same blue(dented in)/white/red(protruding out) heatmap as the saved 2D figure, with a colour scale bar over the viewer.
+The saved report additionally includes a second, side-on companion figure of the same heatmap.

+Every measurement and graph in the Analysis panel has a hover (?) icon explaining what it is and how it's derived - the forehead-morphology profile graphs additionally shade the ridge/temple windows each number above is actually computed from, and show a dashed reference curve for the fitted-parabola comparison every deviation-based number is measured against (see [Forehead morphology and frontal bossing](#forehead-morphology-and-frontal-bossing)).

 **Template alignment**: displays a semi-transparent reference template over the result, with axes and center-of-gravity markers for both meshes.
 Hidden automatically once a NICP fit exists, since the fitted mesh is the more informative comparison at that point.